Rsclub22/kiwiclient/README.md

 * `kiwiwfrecorder`: Specialty program.
 Saves waterfall data and GPS timestamps to .npy format file.
 * `kiwifax`: Decode radiofax and save as PNGs, with auto start, stop, and phasing.
 * `kiwiclientd`: Plays Kiwi audio on sound cards (real & virtual) for use by programs like fldigi and wsjtx.
     Implements hamlib rigctl network interface so the Kiwi freq & mode can be controlled by these programs.
+The new option `--http-prefix` lets `kiwiclientd` connect through a reverse proxy by specifying the HTTP path prefix used by the proxy (e.g. `/kiwi`).
 * `kiwi_nc`: Deprecated.
 Use the `--nc` option with `kiwirecorder`.
 Command line pipeline tool in the style of `netcat`.
 Example: streaming IQ samples to `dumphfdl` (see the `Makefile` target `dumphfdl`).